openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Title

-The Title should be of the form "OpenHW Group Specification: Title : VX.Y.Z : State"
+The Title should be of the form "OpenHW Group Specification: Title : vX.Y.Z : State"

 ### Revision History